Ways to Enhance the Functionality of LCD Displays

-Every day, we swipe, pinch or zoom; LCD displays are part of our daily lives.
-We’ve grown accustomed to using them on mobile devices like cell phones and tablets, when we withdraw money from ATM machines, as we’re loading addresses into navigation devices, and on the dashboard in our cars.
-Virtually every industry uses displays: Military, consumer, medical, automotive, industrial and marine.
-In order to perform such vastly different environments, displays require some sort of enhancement.
+LCD displays are part of our daily lives.
+Every day we swipe, pinch, or zoom on some display somewhere.
+We’ve grown accustomed to using them on mobile devices like cell phones and tablets; when we withdraw money from ATM machines; as we’re loading addresses into navigation devices; and on the dashboard in our cars.
+Virtually every industry uses displays these days: Military, consumer, medical, automotive, industrial and marine.

 - Privacy Filters: A privacy filter prevents images on the display screen from being viewed from the side.

 - Vandal-Resistant Glass: This is commonly used on ATMs, parking meters, and digital signage.